spookysalsa/medermade.github.io/week-3/10-BONUS-challenges/make-a-homework-cheater/readme.md

 ## Summary
 I'm sure you had times in school where you forgot you had a response assignment due and you didn't start it yet.
 Did you quickly throw something together during lunch?
 (I sure did).

-In this challenge, you will create a program that will output something to "turn in" to your teacher.
+In this challenge, you will create a program that will output something to turn in to your teacher.
 Think of this as academic mad lib.
 It doesn't have to be good (as evidenced by the example below), and it can be as easy or challenging as you design it to be.
 Have fun and challenge yourself!

 For example: